jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 I stopped boxing because I’d realistically gone as far as I could with my physical attributes and figured out how to make a lot more money with much less damage to my body.
 I’ve also developed a lifestyle that makes training difficult.

-I enjoyed my life as a fighter and am extremely grateful for everything [I got from boxing](/boxing-quotes-from-ed-latimore/).
+I enjoyed my life as a fighter and am extremely grateful for everything&nbsp;[I got from boxing](/boxing-quotes-from-ed-latimore/).
 With that said, I have no interest in fighting anymore and I’m having a bigger impact on everything else that I do.

 {% include widgets/summary.html id="Fighters-Mindset" %}